fischk5/living-word/README.md

 verse verification function was created to ensure any API calls were valid, rather than making an API call for anything submitted by the input.

-The application also supports two features available throught the API: verse of the day retrieval, and random verse retrieval.
+The application also supports two features available through the API: verse of the day retrieval, and random verse retrieval.